Jan Egeland: Lebanese aid

-In July 2006, Egeland launched a US$150 million aid appeal for Lebanon, following the destruction of parts of Lebanon by Israeli forces and subsequent displacement of many thousands of refugees.
+In July 2006, Egeland launched a US$150 million aid appeal for Lebanon, following the destruction of parts of Lebanon by Israeli forces during the 2006 Lebanon War and subsequent displacement of many thousands of refugees.

 Egeland, though critical of Israel, lashed out against Hezbollah in terms that no UN official had dared yet, saying:

 Consistently, from the Hezbollah heartland, my message was that Hezbollah must stop this cowardly blending ... among women and children.
 I heard they were proud because they lost very few fighters and that it was the civilians bearing the brunt of this.
 I don't think anyone should be proud of having many more children and women dead than armed men.
 We need a cessation of hostilities because this is a war where civilians are paying the price.

 Gaza violence

-During a visit to Gaza to survey the damage, Egeland was quoted as saying that the bombing of a power plant would affect schools and hospitals more than the militants.
+During a visit to the Gaza Strip to survey the damage, Egeland was quoted as saying that the bombing of a power plant would affect schools and hospitals more than the militants.
 "This is very clear, a disproportionate use [of power]," Egeland told reporters.
 "Civilian infrastructure is protected.
 The law is very clear.
 You cannot have any interpretation in any other way."

+Egeland criticized the October 2023 Israeli blockade of the Gaza Strip, saying that "collective punishment is in violation of international law.
+If and when it would lead to wounded children dying in hospitals because of a lack of energy, electricity and supplies, it could amount to war crime."
+Furthermore, in light of the escalating violence in late 2023, Egeland issued a statement emphasizing the immense suffering of innocent Palestinians due to indiscriminate bombardments and sieges.
+He expressed deep concern over the inadequate humanitarian response, underscoring that world leaders' failure to act condemns future generations of Palestinians and Israelis to continued conflict.
+Egeland urged for an immediate humanitarian ceasefire, stating that "history will be watching".